manuGil/online-core/docs/source/how-to.rst

 This document is divided into five parts:

-+ **Part one** contains general information about the exercises.
-That is the part you are reading right now.
++ **Part one**, the *Introduction* contains general information about the exercises and GIS software.
+This is the part you are reading right now.
 + **Part two** contains exercises related to *GI Science*, where you can learn about Geographic Information Systems and Spatial Analysis.
 + **Part three** [1]_ contains exercises related to *Earth Observation*, where you can learn about Remote Sensing and Image Interpretation.
 + **Part four** [1]_ contains exercises related to *Data Integration*, where you can learn about system dynamics and approaches to integrate data from multiple sources and perform advanced analysis.